Production of Justice League (film): Significant changes to the theatrical cut

-Characters removed or given a reduced presence
+Characters removed or reduced

 The theatrical cut entirely removed at least 10 comic book characters from Snyder's original script, among others.
 The "Snyder Cut" included a short scene where Flash saved Iris West from a car accident.
 Ryan Choi / Atom appeared as a S.T.A.R.
 Labs scientist working with Silas Stone.
 Cyborg's mother Elinore Stone appeared in some flashback scenes.
 Aquaman's mentor Nuidis Vulko appeared in an underwater scene and a cut post-credits scene.
 Justice League antagonist Darkseid appeared in four different scenes.
-Master torturer and follower of Darkseid in the comic books Desaad played a minor role.
+Master torturer and follower of Darkseid in the comic books DeSaad played a minor role.
 Harry Lennix's character Calvin Swanwick from Man of Steel and Batman v Superman was planned to appear in a scene revealing he was secretly the shapeshifting alien Martian Manhunter all along.
 The supporting characters Silas Stone, Lex Luthor, Lois Lane, Mera, Ares, Zeus and Antiope had multiple scenes cut or reduced, but still appear in the theatrical release.